eziodeyk/OR-ML-survey/README.md

 (dont' get it clearly)
 **performance**: less optimal than the state-of-the-art solvers such as LKH3 and Gurobi but show advantage in convergence speed.

+#### A Deep Reinforcement Learning Algorithm Using Dynamic Attention Model for Vehicle Routing Problems
+Bo Peng et al. 2020, (SYSU), (VRP)
 ## category graph:
 ### GNN
 #### A Note on Learning Algorithms for Quadratic Assignment with Graph Neural Networks
-Alex Nowak  et al. 2017, PMLR (graph matching, TSP)
+Alex Nowak  et al. 2017, PMLR, (graph matching, TSP)
 In this work, researchers try to directly use a ***siamese*** GNN to process two given graphs into embedding features and predict matching basd on these features.
 (It's mentioned in the paper that there are two approaches to train models: ground-truth based and cost based.)
 The auther stated promising results through supervised learning, and its performance on TSP is slightly less optimal than Pointer Network.
 The main drawback of this modeli ***the need for expensive ground truth examples*** and the gap to the optimal solver is hypethetically due to the model architecture.